silvacms/documentation/source/silva/buildout.rst

 ``var``

-   Contains all data created and used by the software. ``var/filestorage`` contains the Zope database. **This is the directory you want to backup** (for backing up your website).
+   Contains all data created and used by the software.
+The ``var/filestorage`` dir contains the Zope database.
+For backing up your website **This is the directory you want to backup**.

    ``var/log`` contains all the logs generated by Zope and Silva.
 You might want to install a tool like `logrotate
    <http://linuxcommand.org/man_pages/logrotate8.html>`_ in order to
-   rotate them to control their sizes.
+   rotate them and control their sizes.

 .. _configuring-a-cache-for-buildout: